-The Assurance Review Board (ARB) has created this process for the purpose of increasing and encouraging communications between the ARB and Assessors, Service Providers (SPs), or a community stakeholder.
+The Assurance Review Board (ARB) has created this process for the purpose of increasing and encouraging communications between the ARB and Assessors, Credential Service Providers (CSPs), or a community stakeholder.
 This process supplements the authoritative Kantara Initiative Assurance Assessment Scheme as part of the Kantara Initiative Identity Assurance Framework.

 Kantara Initiative is committed to offering high quality Identity Assurance services.
 Kantara Initiative provides channels of input for inquiries regarding its Trust Framework Provider program operations.
 Trusted communications, including feedback, questions, complaints, and process optimizations, are essential to risk identification and mitigation.

-Establishment and operation of a consultative process through which Assessors, Service Providers and community stakeholders can engage in confidential and non-binding discussions with the Assurance Review Board for purposes of clarification of scope, requirements, interpretation, equivalency or any other issue of a potentially confidential and sensitive nature.
+Establishment and operation of a consultative process through which Assessors, Credential Service Providers, and community stakeholders can engage in confidential and non-binding discussions with the Assurance Review Board for purposes of clarification of scope, requirements, interpretation, equivalency or any other issue of a potentially confidential and sensitive nature.

 In alignment with ARB charter and policy, the consultation shall be confidential and non-binding.

-- Assessor, SP, or community stakeholder contacts or sends a “Request for ARB Consultation” to firstname.lastname@example.org;
+- Assessor, CSP, or community stakeholder contacts or sends a “Request for ARB Consultation” to firstname.lastname@example.org;

 - The Secretariat shall respond to all inquiries as soon as possible (within two business days from time of receipt of email);